Ian Millar

-Ian Millar, CM (born 6 January 1947) is a Canadian Equestrian Team athlete for show jumping.
-He is a two-time winner of the Show Jumping World Cup, and an Olympic silver medalist.
+Ian Millar CM (born January 6, 1947) is a Canadian Equestrian Team athlete for show jumping.
+He is a two-time winner of the Show Jumping World Cup, and an Olympic silver medallist.
 Due to his longevity and accomplishments, he is often nicknamed "Captain Canada" in his sport.
-He holds the record for most Olympic appearances by any athlete in any sport (10).
+He holds the record for most Olympic appearances by any athlete in any sport (10), shared with Georgian shooter Nino Salukvadze.
 A member of Canada's 2012 Olympic Games team, he broke the record when he took part in his tenth Games in London 2012.

 Biography

 Millar was born in Halifax, Nova Scotia.
 He operates "Millar Brooke Farm" near the small town of Perth, Ontario, alongside his children Jonathon Millar and Amy Millar, and daughter-in-law Kelly Soleau-Millar.

 In 1986 he was made a Member of the Order of Canada, and in 1996 was inducted into the Canadian Sports Hall of Fame.
 In 2013, he was inducted into the Ontario Sports Hall of Fame.

 He has a degree in business administration from Algonquin College, and received an honorary doctorate from the University of Guelph.

 His wife Lynn died of cancer in March 2008.